AChezick/Capstone2/README.md

 ---

 **Train.csv** , **Test.csv** – Both files have similar layouts, containing registration details for all the test camps.
 This includes PatientID, HealthCampID, RegistrationDate and a few anonymized variables as on registration date.
 Test.csv – File containing registration details for all the camps done after 1st April 2006.
-This includes PatientID, HealthCampID, RegistrationDate and a few anonymized variables as on registration date.
+This includes PatientID, HealthCampID, RegistrationDate.

 ---